Top 20 Hawaii Snorkeling Spots

 Shark's Cove

-Seated on Oahu’s North Shore, Shark’s Cove is one of the most popular snorkeling beaches on the island.
-Due to the fact that it’s a series of tide pools, it’s mostly frequented by beginner snorkelers who want to feel the safety of not being out in the open ocean.
+Seated on Oahu’s North Shore is Shark’s Cove.
+It is one of the most popular snorkeling beaches on the island, due to the fact that it’s a series of tide pools.
+As such, it’s mostly frequented by beginner snorkelers who want to feel the safety of not being out in the open ocean.
 It’s also a great choice for those who are snorkeling with small children.

 Guests will find that there’s quite a lot of marine life in the water at Shark’s Cove.
-The main reason why is because it’s part of the Pupukea Marine Life Conservation District, which makes it a protected area.
-Here you will have the chance to see butterflyfish, drummer fish, needlefish, parrotfish varieties, white-spotted surgeon, tang, blue spine unicornfish, wrasse, sea urchin, and even an octopus or two.
-When you enter the water at this famed Oahu spot, make sure to take your time as you walk over the rocky entrance, and carefully navigate the sandy bottoms of the trails.
-The shallow areas at Shark’s Cove are between 2 and 4 feet deep, but then you’ll see it start to drop from 5 to 20 feet in further parts of the cove.
+The main reason why is that it’s part of the Pupukea Marine Life Conservation District, which makes it a protected area.
+Here you will have the chance to see butterflyfish, drummer fish, needlefish, many types of parrotfish, white-spotted surgeons, tangs, blue spine unicornfish, wrasses, and sea urchins.
+You might even spot an octopus or two!
+Be careful when you enter the water at this famed Oahu spot.
+Make sure to take your time as you walk over the rocky entrance, and carefully navigate the sandy bottoms of the trails.
+The shallow areas at Shark’s Cove are between 2 and 4 feet deep.
+In further parts of the cove, you’ll see it start to drop from 5 to 20 feet in depth.

-To avoid the crowds and hard parking situations, plan to snorkel at Shark’s Cove as early as possible.
-By the way, make sure to not leave any valuables in your car here.
+To avoid the crowds and parking woes, plan to snorkel at Shark’s Cove as early as possible.
+By the way, make sure that you do not leave any valuables in your car here.
 The best time to snorkel at Shark’s Cove would be around 8 am in the spring, summer and early fall.

-A huge part of why Shark’s Cove is such a popular snorkel site is that it’s right in the middle of the North Shore’s main beach drag.
+A huge part of why Shark’s Cove is such a popular snorkel site is the fact that it’s right in the middle of the North Shore’s main beach drag.
 It’s a great place to start off your morning.
-After, head to Haleiwa for a bite to eat, shop around, and then continue to beach hop and explore Oahu’s North Shore areas.
+After that, head to Haleiwa for a bite to eat, shop around, and then continue to beach hop and explore Oahu’s North Shore areas.

 View More about Shark's Cove